403hpns/403hpns/README.md

 - 🥸 I'm 23 years old.
 - 🙂 he / him.
 - 💻 I'm coding in React, NextJS, TypeScript and TalwindCSS.
 - 💡 My current goal: find a job as a programmer.
-My passion is programming and games, I want to combine both and create games in the future.
-The first step will be to release my own game and learn ThreeJS for the next, more advanced productions.
 - 😻 Cat lover. 🐕 Also *dogs*,  🐀 *rats*, 🦊 *foxes* ,  🐼 and *pandas*.

 ‏‏‎ ‎